yours truly, Peter Lyons : headshot by Tim Marsolais Photography

 I’m Peter Lyons and I’m an architectural and maritime photographer.
 I feel incredibly fortunate to make my living as a visual creative, doing something I truly love to do.

 My day-to-day happily includes quite a bit of variety.
 Sometimes I'm on-location photographing a home or business with an interior designer, architect, builder, or real estate broker.
 Other times I'm at a seaport or on a shoreline somewhere shooting a tanker for a ship’s agent or a container ship for a cargo handler or shipping line.
 A few times a year I shoot sailing regattas.
 I shoot from the ground, from boats, helicopters, planes, and drones.
-And yeah, plenty of days and nights I'm in front of my computer like everyone else, editing (lots of editing) or emailing or Zooming, trying to behave like a responsible adult.
+And yeah, plenty of days and nights I'm in front of my computer like everyone else, editing (lots of editing) or emailing or Zooming, taking care of all the behind-the-scenes stuff that needs to happen for a business to run.

 I love the “people” part of my work.
-One of the greatest serendipities of this gig is all the cool, amazing, talented, kind people I get to work with.
+One of the greatest serendipities of this gig is all the cool, talented, kind people I get to collaborate with.
 Sometimes it’s someone I work with again and again.
-Other times it’s someone I’ll meet once and perhaps never see again.
-But I love it all.
-I feel like my best work is collaborative.
-I’m not the prima-donna photographer who needs every detail and every decision on a shoot to go my way.
-I welcome the push and pull of differing creative ideas, compromise, and brainstorming.
-Whenever possible, the camera is tethered to one or two external monitors that let anyone on-set see what the camera is seeing, so everyone can contribute their thoughts and ideas to the work that we’re creating.
-I’m of the opinion that having a few people all mutually creatively invested, working hard on a project together will always yield something even better than what could be achieved by one person alone.
+Other times it’s someone I’ll meet once and never see again.
+Either way, I value the creative exchange.
+I’m not the prima-donna photographer who needs every detail and decision to go my way—I welcome the back-and-forth of ideas and believe the best work happens when more than one brain is engaged.
+Whenever possible, I shoot tethered to one or two monitors so everyone on set can see what the camera sees, weigh in, and help shape the final image.